 Facet Wealth is a straightforward way to get help from a Certified Financial Planner (CFP), a fee-only planner who isn’t paid to recommend specific products.
 You get a dedicated CFP — who are all fiduciaries obligated to act in your best interest — and fees depend solely on the complexity of your finances and planning needs.

 Customers also have the option of receiving guidance on assets they wish to hold on their own — for instance, an existing individual retirement account (IRA) you wish to keep with your broker — or transferring assets to Facet Wealth.
 But Facet Wealth only works with exchange-traded funds (ETFs).
 This means transferring your assets could result in the liquidation of your positions, with a new portfolio built entirely of ETFs.

 How does Facet Wealth approach investing?

-This provider uses a personalized approach to help customers work toward their financial goals.
-Its strategy can be broken down into four steps:
+Facet Wealth uses a personalized approach to help customers work toward their financial goals.
+Its strategy can be broken down into five steps: